tomiito/developer-documentation/source/includes/demand/_recruits.md

 ```

-Returns a list of qualified respondents for a specified recontact study and supplier, by PID.
+Returns a list of qualified respondents for a specified recontact study and supplier by PID.

 ### Arguments